disheng222/LogAider/README.md

 period inside a log or across multiple logs, based on an effective similarity analysis strategy.

-This code corresponds to the paper published in CCGrid2017: "LogAider - A tool for mining potential correlations in HPC system logs".
+This code corresponds to the paper published in CCGrid2017: [LogAider - A tool for mining potential correlations in HPC system logs](https://ieeexplore.ieee.org/document/7973730/).

 ##Dependency